Recovering unbiased CMB polarization maps using modern ground-based experiments with minimal assumptions about atmospheric emission: Formalism and background

 \subsubsection{Maximum likelihood solution}

-Let us derive the general \emph{maximum likelihood (ML)} estimator $\hat{s}$ of the sky signal, assuming Gaussian noise with covariance $N$ and a Gaussian prior on $a$.
-We may write the corresponding negative log-likelihood as
+Let us derive the general \emph{maximum likelihood} (ML) estimator $\hat{s}$ of the sky signal, assuming Gaussian noise with covariance $N$ and a Gaussian prior on $a$.
+We may write the corresponding negative log likelihood as

-where $\bar a$ is the expectation value of $a$, and $ \Sigma_a$ the associated covariance.
+where $\bar a$ is the expectation value of $a$ and $ \Sigma_a$ is the associated covariance.
 The ML solution is found by minimizing $\chi^2$ with respect to $a$ and $s$.
 For this, it is useful to change variables to

 such that minimizing the $\chi^2$ with respect to $a$ or $a'$ is equivalent and gives

 Injecting this in \eqref{eq:chi-squared} gives

 Noticing that $\tran{Z} N^{-1} = N^{-1} Z$, we have the simplification